 SIEM or SIEM as a Service?

 Given these circumstances, it’s no wonder that SIEM has become one of – if not the – go-to cyber security solution in recent years.
 SIEM software monitors your entire environment to watch for suspicious activity.
-If a user attempts to access files beyond the scope of their role, an application runs when it shouldn’t or the system registers a flurry of login attempts in a short amount of time, SIEM tools can flag those incidents as potentially malicious activity.
+SIEM tools can flag incidents as potentially malicious activity If a user attempts to access files beyond the scope of their role.
+Or if an application runs when it shouldn’t, or the system registers a flurry of login attempts in a short amount of time.
 Cyber security personnel can then analyze those events to determine if they pose a threat.

 “It’s an elegant solution to an often confounding problem.”